Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Letters and Props/Mission Instructions no.1.md

 Be safe and take care!
 S. V.

-[also contains a small trinket that allows Semyon to track the party tee hee]s
+[also contains a small trinket that allows Semyon to track the party tee hee]